slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
 -- Anaïs Nin [1903]*

+> *"The three brick masons.
+When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
+The second man replied, «I’m building a wall».
+But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
+-- {attributed to} Peter Drucker [1909]*

 > *"The American people don’t believe anything until they see it on television."
 -- Richard Nixon [1913]*